Download Careers360 App

 • Living organisms are made up of one or more cells.

-• A substance that is not made up of cells.
+• Organisms that are not made up of cells.

-• Have a cell structure and contains organelles like cell membranes, cytoplasm, mitochondria etc.
+• It has a cell structure and contains organelles like cell membranes, cytoplasm, mitochondria, etc.

-• Do not have any type of cell organelles only contains protein and genetic material for viruses.
+• Do not have any type of cell organelles, only contain protein and genetic material for viruses.

 • Consider into living organisms category

-• Generally not considered into the category of fully living creature.
+• Generally not considered into the category of fully living creatures.

 • Perform metabolic processes independently